DieSkaarj/Xiyoubu/README.md

 # Xiyoubu - Mega Drive Does What Genesis-done.

 Xiyoubu is a hardware console mod for the Mega Drive/Genesis that targets the MH-ATtiny88 boards.
-It allows to change between 50 and 60Hz video frequencies and enables language options on the board.
+It allows to change between 50Hz and 60Hz for video output (through scart) and enables language options for compatible software on the board.
 It also details a method for decreasing the power intake of the now retro unit by way of a USB-C power port.

 ### License
 Xiyoubu (software) is Copyright © 2023 by David 'Erosion' Oberlin.